Important Legal Disclaimer

 Before signing your lease, complete this inspection:

-Test all taps and plumbing - Run hot and cold water.
+Test all taps - Run hot and cold water.
 Check for leaks under sinks.
 Flush toilets.

-Check all electrical outlets - Use a phone charger to test each outlet.
+Check all power outlets - Use a phone charger to test each one.
 Note any that don't work.

 Inspect windows and doors - Do they open smoothly?
 Do locks work?
 Check for damaged seals.